Appalachian Mountains

+Considering their extensive length, the Appalachians contain a diverse selection of biomes ranging from the temperate broadleaf and mixed Appalachian-Blue Ridge forest in the south to the boreal Eastern Canadian forest in the north.
+Conifers like red spruce and balsam fir dominate the north and high elevations, while deciduous trees like sugar maple and beech are more prevalent further south and oak-chestnut forests reign between.
+The climate ranges from humid subtropical to subarctic, with a few peaks in the Presidential Range of New Hampshire's White Mountains having a true tundra climate; many locations are also oceanic or humid continental.
+Mammals like black bear, white-tailed deer, squirrels, raccoons, and skunks are common throughout the range, while others like moose are more regionally limited.
+Birds, fish, shellfish, amphibians like salamanders, and other invertebrates are also abound in the profoundly ecologically diverse region.
+Once-largely extirpated species like the bobcat and coyote have also made a resurgence in recent years.

+The Appalachian Mountains are a barrier to east–west travel, as they form a series of alternating ridgelines and valleys oriented in opposition to most highways and railroads running east–west.
+This barrier was extremely important in shaping the expansion of the United States in the colonial era.
+Much of the range's economy was historically based on logging and coal mining, which attracted many migrants who contributed to the genesis of a new cultural region.
+Though the decline of these industries was an economic detriment, many communities have pivoted to manufacturing and services.
+Tourism has also become increasingly prevalent: the mountains are home to the very popular Appalachian Trail, a 2175 mi hiking trail that runs from Mount Katahdin in Maine to Springer Mountain in Georgia.
+The International Appalachian Trail is an extension of this hiking trail into the Canadian portion of the Appalachian range in New Brunswick and Quebec.

 Etymology

-While exploring inland along the northern coast of Florida in 1528, the members of the Narváez expedition, including Álvar Núñez Cabeza de Vaca, found a Native American village near present-day Tallahassee, Florida, whose name they transcribed as Apalchen or Apalachen /xap/.
+While exploring inland along the northern coast of Florida in 1528, the members of the Narváez expedition, including Álvar Núñez Cabeza de Vaca, found a Native American village near present-day Tallahassee, Florida, the name of which they transcribed as Apalchen or Apalachen (/xap/).
 The name was soon altered by the Spanish to Apalachee and used as a name for the tribe and region spreading well inland to the north.
 Pánfilo de Narváez's expedition first entered Apalachee territory on June 15, 1528, and applied the name.
 Now spelled "Appalachian", it is the fourth-oldest surviving European place-name in the US.

 After the 1540 expedition of Hernando de Soto, Spanish cartographers began to apply the name of the tribe to the mountains themselves.
 The first cartographic appearance of Apalchen is on Diego Gutiérrez's map of 1562; the first use for the mountain range is the map of Jacques le Moyne de Morgues in 1565.